SAP-samples/teched2024-DA180/exercises/ex23/README.md

 ## End of Detour

 ## Start of the exercise
 In this exercise, we will access a shared local table which is delta enabled for sales transactions.
-New sales transactions are generated in a source system and transferred to SAP Datasphere using a Replication Flow.
-This happens in a separate admin space of the free trial.
-Assume that the STORE_ID includes the prefix ***US*** which we remove so that we can map the store id to the dimensions available in the view dimensions.
+New sales transactions are generated in a source system and transferred to SAP Datasphere using a Replication Flow in a central admin space of the tenant.
+Assume that the store ID includes an additional prefix ***US*** which we need to remove so that we can map the store ID to the dimensions available in the view dimensions.

 We will create a new Analytic Model which accesses the regularly updated data and use the replace model feature in SAC to have a second story accessing the new Analytic Model.
+This functionality is beneficial for development activities when you need to transition from one data model to another.
+Initially, we utilized CSV files, but now we are looking to map the data to a new data source for the sales transactions.

 1. Log On to your SAP Datasphere tenant.
 2. Select the menu option ***Data Builder*** on the left-hand side.